Written by Lisa Yan and Nick Troccoli, based on documents by Julie Zelenski, Nick Bowman and others

 - You are not required to write

-#includestatements on the assessment.
-Please do not abbreviate any code on the assessment (such as writing "x2" next to code to copy it twice).
+#includestatements.
+Please do not abbreviate any code (such as writing "x2" next to code to copy it twice).
 Abbreviated code will not be graded.

 - Pseudo-code (writing English sentences and phrases instead of code) will typically earn little to no points.
 For example, writing "In this part of the code, I want to open the file and read each line and print it" will not earn any points.